Delhi’s Air Pollution and its Impact on Business

 What is being done about air pollution in Delhi?

+While adequate laws do exist to prevent pollution, non-compliance is rampant due to their weak enforcement.
 With an increasingly desperate government under the international spotlight, many hope that authorities will simply enforce existing environmental regulations to mitigate the crisis.

 In the meantime, Delhi’s residents and employers will need to take commonsense measures to protect themselves from air pollution.